Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Results

-To further demonstrate PAR's effectiveness, we compare it with other state-of-the-art offline RL methods: (1) \textbf{PG} \cite{PG}, which replaces the standard Gaussian prior of a behavior-cloned diffusion model with a learnable distribution optimized via behavior-regularized objectives to directly generate high-value trajectories; (2) \textbf{TAT} \cite{TAT}, which aggregates information from both historical and current trajectories in a dynamic tree-like structure to marginalize unreliable states and prioritize impactful nodes for decision-making; (3) \textbf{LoMAP} \cite{RefPlan}, a training-free method that projects guided samples onto a low-rank subspace approximated from offline datasets to prevent infeasible trajectory generation; (4) \textbf{RefPlan} \cite{RefPlan}, which employs local manifold approximation and projection for manifold-aware diffusion planning; (5) \textbf{FQL} \cite{FQL}, which leverages an expressive flow-matching policy to model complex action distributions by training a one-step policy with RL to avoid unstable recursive backpropagation; and (6) \textbf{QIPO} \cite{QIPO}, which introduces energy-weighted flow matching that directly learns energy-guided flows without auxiliary models for offline RL.
+To further demonstrate PAR's effectiveness, we compare the above behavior cloning actor-critic methods using PAR with other state-of-the-art offline RL methods: (1) \textbf{PG} \citep{PG}, which replaces the standard Gaussian prior of a behavior-cloned diffusion model with a learnable distribution optimized via behavior-regularized objectives to directly generate high-value trajectories; (2) \textbf{TAT} \citep{TAT}, which aggregates information from both historical and current trajectories in a dynamic tree-like structure to marginalize unreliable states and prioritize impactful nodes for decision-making; (3) \textbf{LoMAP} \citep{RefPlan}, a training-free method that projects guided samples onto a low-rank subspace approximated from offline datasets to prevent infeasible trajectory generation; (4) \textbf{RefPlan} \citep{RefPlan}, which employs local manifold approximation and projection for manifold-aware diffusion planning; (5) \textbf{FQL} \citep{FQL}, which leverages an expressive flow-matching policy to model complex action distributions by training a one-step policy with RL to avoid unstable recursive backpropagation; and (6) \textbf{QIPO} \citep{QIPO}, which introduces energy-weighted flow matching that directly learns energy-guided flows for offline RL.

 \textbf{Implementation Details: } We implement PAR and all baselines using PyTorch.
 For all baseline algorithms (BCQ, TD3+BC, IQL, EDP, and SSAR), we adopt the standard hyperparameters reported in their original papers.
-For PAR, we set the synthetic buffer capacity to $2000$.
-For all experiments, we use a batch size of $256$ and report results averaged over $5$ random seeds.
+Across all methods, PAR is activated after half of the total training epochs.
+For all experiments, we report results averaged over $5$ random seeds.
 All models are trained on NVIDIA Tesla A800 GPUs.
+On the MuJoCo dataset, considering that the distribution area of actions on medium-expert is not as wide as that on medium and medium-replay, we empirically set the temperature parameter of GSOAW on medium-expert, medium, and medium-replay to 0.3, 0.5, and 1, respectively.
+In both AntMaze and Kitchen data, the temperature parameter is uniformly set to 0.5.
+The implementation code is provided in the supplementary materials or is available at: \url{https://anonymous.4open.science/r/PAR-140E}.